As a meditation teacher I’m naturally pretty darned interested in different meditation apps. And right now, we are absolutely spoiled for choice.

 The most interesting feature in Sattva is an insight engine that shows you how your meditation practice is changing your life.

-So, in my experience, there is a reason for all of these meditation apps.
-Each offers something different and each has its own unique features.
-For me personally, as a meditation teacher, I have to tip my hat to Insight Meditation Timer because it has recordings from my favorite meditation teachers.
-But that’s just me.
+Me?
+As a meditation teacher, I have to tip my hat to Insight Meditation Timer because it has recordings from my favorite meditation teachers.

 Which do you think is the best meditation app?